nbuesing/buesing.dev/content/post/kafka-resource-guide.md

 ### Confluent Youtube Channel

-Confluent puts all of their videos on this channel, recently Streaming Audio has a video version and available here as wel.
+Confluent puts all of their videos on this channel, recently Streaming Audio has a video version available here as wel.

 * [Confluent Channel](https://www.youtube.com/channel/UCmZz-Gj3caLLzEWBtbYUXaA/)